-- 14. A person involved in the application of any of the provisions or procedures under this Article shall, on the grounds of conflict of interest or reasonable apprehension of bias, immediately declare any such conflict of interest or bias to the parties to the complaint, to the Provost or designate and to the Association.
-The Provost or designate or the Association or, as appropriate, both jointly, shall forthwith provide a replacement for the person who has made the declaration. - 14.1 A party to a complaint who objects to the participation of a person in the application of the provisions or procedures under this Article on the grounds of conflict of interest or reasonable apprehension of bias may inform the Provost or designate that he or she wishes that person to be replaced, stating his or her reasons.
-The Provost or designate shall immediately inform the Association of any such declaration.
-The Provost or designate shall also immediately inform the person named in the declaration, and he or she shall be given a reasonable opportunity to respond to it.
-The Provost or designate and the Association shall then decide jointly with regard to a replacement, should one be appropriate.
+- 11. Any person involved in the application of any of the provisions or procedures under this Article shall, on the grounds of conflict of interest or reasonable apprehension of bias, immediately declare any such conflict of interest or bias to the parties to the complaint, to the Vice-President (Resources & Operations) or designate and to the Association.
+The Vice-President (Resources & Operations) or designate shall forthwith provide a replacement for the person who has made the declaration. - 11.1 Any party to a complaint who objects to the participation of any person in the application of the provisions or procedures under this Article on the grounds of conflict of interest or reasonable apprehension of bias may inform the Vice President (Resources & Operations) or designate that he or she wishes that person to be replaced, stating his or her reasons.
+The Vice-President (Resources & Operations) or designate shall immediately inform the Association of any such declaration.
+The Vice-President (Resources & Operations) or designate shall immediately inform the declaration, and he or she shall be given a reasonable opportunity to respond to it.
+Where the Vice-President (Resources & Operations) sustains the objection and appoints a replacement, she/he shall provide the Association with reasons for the replacement.